 RPA reviewed and verified the resource database used to estimate the mineral resources for both the Phoenix and Gryphon deposits.
-The verification included a review of the QA/QC methods and results, verifying assay certificates against the database assay table, standard database validation tests, and two site visits.
+The verification included a review of the QA/QC methods and results, verifying assay certificates against the database assay table, standard database validation tests, and site visits to both the Gryphon and Phoenix deposits.